A 2-categorical proof of Frobenius for fibrations defined from a generic point: Evaluation at the generic point

 that is thought of as the ``generic point'' of $\II$ when considered as an object in $\slice{\II}$: in the slice over $\II$, the domain of $\delta$ is the terminal object, while the codomain of $\delta$ is the object ``$\II$,'' pulled back to this slice.
 The natural transformation that defines ``evaluation at the generic point in the slice over $\II$'' is the corresponding restriction map displayed above-right from exponentiation with $\II$, considered as an object over $\II$, to exponentiation with the terminal object in the slice over $\II$, the latter being naturally isomorphic to the identity functor.
 By Remark \ref{rmk:lccc}, this natural transformation is defined by the pasting diagram:

-Its restriction along $!^* \colon \slice{\ast} \to \slice{\II}$ describes the corresponding natural transformation for objects that are pulled back to live in the slice over $\II$.
+Its restriction along $!^* \colon \slice{\ast} \to \slice{\II}$ specializes this ``evaluation at the generic point in the slice over $\II$'' natural transformation to objects that are pulled back to live in the slice over $\II$.
+We refer to this restricted natural transformation as ``evaluation at the generic point of $\II$.''
 Upon pasting with the natural isomorphisms defined by taking iterated mates of the identity transformation associated with the pullback square below-left